Recon-Fuzz/renzo-fuzzing/README.md

 ### System Setup

-This suite integrates a full local deployment of the EigenLayer system with a fuzzing scaffolding of the Renzo system to test invariants defined for Renzo.
+This suite integrates a full local deployment of the EigenLayer system (provided by this [repo](https://github.com/nican0r/eigenlayer-fuzzing/tree/main))with a fuzzing scaffolding of the Renzo system to test invariants defined for Renzo.

 The EigenLayer system is added as a dependency in the eigenlayer-fuzzing submodule.